stubbscroll/evolve-script/readme.txt

 - vacuum collapse implemented
 - ascension implemented
-- pillar implemented, tested with various races including 4* ultra sludge in heavy gravity and 4* digital ascension (synth, imitate wyvern, +4% power star sign, in antimatter)
+- pillar implemented, tested with various races including 4* ultra sludge in heavy gravity, 4* digital ascension feat (synth, imitate wyvern, +4% power star sign, in antimatter)
-- demonic infusion, minimal effort implementation. it reuses routines from warlord and plays inefficiently. full run tested with ultra sludge 4*
+- demonic infusion, minimal effort implementation. it reuses routines from warlord and plays inefficiently. full run tested with 4* ultra sludge and 4* balorg without removing terrifying
-- ai apocalypse implemented, tested with various races including sludge in heavy gravity
+- ai apocalypse implemented, tested with various races including sludge in heavy gravity, ultra sludge in micro, balorg without removing terrifying
 - matrix and retirement implemented, tested with hybrid custom in heavy gravity. need testing in micro
-- lone survivor implemented, works in antimatter, struggles with power elsewhere (can finish with some user intervention in these cases)
+- lone survivor implemented, works in antimatter, struggles with power elsewhere (can finish with some user intervention)
 - warlord implemented, more testing is desirable (the run is LONG)
 - truepath orbital decay on kamikaze planet implemented, more testing is desirable (the run is extremely long)
+- very rudimentary support for steelen and inflation challenges. can only be completed by the script at much higher than normal progression
-* i assume lumber+plywood is eliminated from all runs that go to interstellar or farther, as well as assuming that matter replicator is unlocked
+* i assume lumber+plywood is eliminated from all runs that go to interstellar or farther, as well as assuming that matter replicator is unlocked. script still managed to finish demonic infusion with lumber/plywood active. script will replicate plywood during embassy construction and otherwise just have a few skilled servants on plywood
+* i also assume that tp4 runs are always done with a suitable custom

 roadmap:
-- implement ui for selecting run type, so we don't have to mess with comments
+- implement ui for selecting run type, so we don't have to mess with commenting in and out stuff
 - then make tampermonkey/greasemonkey support so we don't have to copy-paste the entire thing
 - check if i need to add more techs to the manual list at the start of truepath (might have forgotten some race specific stuff)
-- balorg support in truepath (gene-remove terrifying when playing outside of truepath)
 - in magic, use alchemy to speed up bottlenecks
+- speed up pylons, set the correct level immediately instead of +/-1 per call
 - i've been testing truepath with leo star sign (+4% power bonus). test again without the bonus and see if we can still build ships and have enough power
+- the script's current architecture (build max 1 normal building per call) is a major bottleneck on fast runs. change this, i want more speed
 - currently testing:
 - more testing:
   * the aim is to make the script more robust and avoid softlocking in uncommon situations. priority on being able to finish a run rather than efficiency
-  - quick demonic infusion in magic
-  - bloodstones farming in micro
-  - try with different races and traits
   - longer runs need more testing (especially warlord)
 - more tweaks to handle some likely situations
-  - many skilled servants + low production => handle deficit from crafters (brick => cement, wrought iron => iron, sheet metal => aluminium, mythril => iridium, aerogel => infernite), currently a small problem in sludge truepath (haven't tested super sludge yet). super sludge 4* in falsepath is fine (so far). ideally i need a better routine for distributing crafters (regular and servants) that cares about deficits
+  - many skilled servants + low production => handle deficit from crafters (brick => cement, wrought iron => iron, sheet metal => aluminium, mythril => iridium, aerogel => infernite), currently a small problem in sludge truepath (haven't tested ultra sludge yet). ultra sludge 4* in falsepath is fine (so far). ideally i need a better routine for distributing crafters (regular and servants) that cares about deficits